Teaching a First-Year Seminar

 Just-in-Time-Teaching (JITT) Resources from the Center for Educational Effectiveness (CEE) help faculty learn effective teaching strategies for supporting student success.

-Eligibility: Anyone who holds an instructional appointment at UC Davis is eligible to teach a First-Year Seminar, including all members of the Academic Senate and all Lecturers, Visiting and Adjunct Lecturers and Visiting, Adjunct and Emeriti Professors.
+Eligibility: Anyone who holds a full-time instructional appointment at UC Davis is eligible to teach a First-Year Seminar, including all members of the Academic Senate and all Lecturers, Visiting and Adjunct Lecturers and Visiting, Adjunct and Emeriti Professors.
 Members of the campus community who do not hold an instructional appointment can apply for one within their home department for the specific purposes of teaching a First-Year Seminar.
-Departmental teaching appointments of this sort make it possible for research associates, campus administrators and staff members to participate as instructors in the First Year Seminar Program.
+Departmental teaching appointments of this sort make it possible for research associates, campus administrators and staff members to participate as instructors in First Year Seminars.
 Instructors describe their intellectual interest and background for teaching a particular seminar in the seminar proposal.

 For Post-Docs: Postdoctoral Scholars are not eligible to serve as Instructors of Record, nor are they allowed to hold Instructor without Salary positions.
 Postdoctoral scholars may co-teach a seminar with an instructor of record if the instructor of record will participate fully in teaching the Seminar and attend a majority, if not all, class sessions.